The Production Outage — Where the Fix Was Worse Than the Bug

 That’s the observability tooling.
 It doesn’t fix the outage.
 It just makes it possible to have a real discussion about the outage.

-8. Why the actual fix isn’t in the pool at all
+9. Why the fix ultimately isn’t just in the pool

 The concurrency primer’s spine bears repeating here: